 Initial Supply

-The initial supply is the number of tokens created when you first create your token.
-This is set during the creation process and cannot be changed.
-If you set 1 million tokens as your initial supply, exactly 1 million tokens will be created and sent to your wallet.
+The number of tokens created when you first create your token.
+Set during the creation process - if you set 1 million tokens, exactly 1 million will be created and sent to your wallet.

 Additional Minting